top of page

 • CBRCanada appointed three new board members: Crystal Tremblay, Assistant Professor, Department of Geography, University of Victoria, Dave Heidebrecht, Manager, Office of Community Engagement, McMaster University and Steven Hermans, Partnership Development Officer to the Vice-President Research and Innovation, University of Toronto

-• Three CBRET workshops were held in Ottawa, Vancouver, and Toronto with a total of 67 people.
+• Three CBRET workshops were held in Ottawa (facilitated by Joanna Ochocka and Rich Janzen), Vancouver (facilitated by Joanna Ochocka and Tanis Dagert), and Toronto (facilitated by Joanna Ococka and Rich Janzen) with a total of 67 people.
 Read about the workshops here.

-• A new structure for CBRC board of directors was suggested Four sub-committees were created at the The committees are: strategic planning, program, member recruitment and communication, and C2UExpo.
+• A new structure for CBRC Board of Directors was suggested by forming four sub-committees: strategic planning, program, member recruitment and communication, and C2UExpo.

 • The Spring/Summer Webinar Series engaged the network on How community-based research Theory is Put into Practice